maubuz/2W6-Notes/docs/wk3/wk3_2_HTML_Semantics.md

 **`<header>`**

 Found at the top of a document, a section, or an article and  usually contains the main heading.
-It may some navigation and search tools.
+It may contain some navigation and search tools.

 ```html
 <header>